ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 ## Traefik IngressRoute for enabling HTTPS access to the Ghost platform

 As you did with the [Traefik dashboard](G030%20-%20K3s%20cluster%20setup%2013%20~%20Enabling%20the%20Traefik%20dashboard.md) or [Headlamp](G031%20-%20K3s%20cluster%20setup%2014%20~%20Deploying%20the%20Headlamp%20dashboard.md), better handle the ingress into your Ghost platform with a Traefik `IngressRoute`.
-This will allow you to provide a proper HTTPS access that uses [the TLS certificate you have declared in the previous section](#tls-certificate).
-Also, this `IngressRoute` will have a `Middleware` enabling a white list of external IPs restricting access to the Ghost Admin API path:
+This will allow you to provide a proper HTTPS access that uses [the TLS certificate you have declared in the previous section](#ghost-platforms-tls-certificate):

-1. Create the `ghost.homelab.cloud.ingressroute.traefik.yaml` and  files in the `resources` folder:
+1. Create the `ghost.homelab.cloud.ingressroute.traefik.yaml` in the `resources` folder:

     ~~~sh
-    $ touch $HOME/k8sprjs/ghost/resources/{ghost.homelab.cloud.ingressroute,ghostadmin.ipwhitelist.middleware}.traefik.yaml
+    $ touch $HOME/k8sprjs/ghost/resources/ghost.homelab.cloud.ingressroute.traefik.yaml
     ~~~

-2. Declare the Traefik `Middleware` object that will contain the IP white list in `resources/ghostadmin.ipwhitelist.middleware.traefik.yaml`:

-    ~~~yaml
-    # White list of external IPs allowed to access the Ghost administration
-    apiVersion: traefik.io/v1alpha1
-    kind: Middleware

-    metadata:
-      name: ghostadmin.ipwhitelist
-    spec:
-      ipWhiteList:
-        sourceRange:
-        - 10.0.0.0/8
-    ~~~

-    The IP white list declared in this Traefik middleware is just an example that you must adapt to fit your particular local network setup.
-Remember that this white list is only for restricting clients from your local network to access your Ghost server Admin API.
-Also be aware that you can list specific client IPs, not just ranges like the one specified (`10.0.0.0/8`) in the YAML declaration above.

-    > [!NOTE]
-    > **This white list only restricts traffic to external IPs (the ones coming from the LAN)**\
-    > This white list will not affect in any way the internal networking of this guide's K3s cluster.

-3. Declare the Traefik `IngressRoute` object in `resources/ghost.homelab.cloud.ingressroute.traefik.yaml`:
+2. Declare the Traefik `IngressRoute` object in `resources/ghost.homelab.cloud.ingressroute.traefik.yaml`:

     ~~~yaml
     # HTTPS ingress for Ghost